 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

-There are plenty of things to do in Margate for an exciting trip.
-In this charming seaside town, you can explore the local art scene, amusement parks, funky bars, vintage shops, and quirky cafes to dining on fresh seafood.
-And don’t forget to check out the beautiful beaches!
+There are plenty of things to do in Margate from exploring the local art scene, tanning on Margate beach, chalk cliffs, amusement parks, funky bars, vintage shops, and quirky cafes to dining on fresh seafood and much more.

 With its relaxed atmosphere and stunning coastal views, Margate is definitely a place worth visiting.
-Make sure to add it to your list of must-see destinations.
+Make sure to add it to your list of must-see destinations in Kent.

-Whether you’re visiting for a short period or spending a few days in this charming town, there are a few attractions that shouldn’t go unmissed.
-In this guide, you can find the best activities and places to visit in Margate.
+Whether you’re visiting for a short period or spending a few days in this charming town, there are a few Margate attractions that shouldn’t go un-missed.
+In this Margate travel guide, you can find the best activities, where to eat and places to visit in Margate.

 Margate is renowned for its sandy beaches and has been a popular seaside resort for Londoners since the 18th century.
 Today, it attracts countless travellers globally with its natural and artificial attractions.

 There is an array of exhilarating activities for every type of traveller in this charming town.
-Here are a few of the best Margate attractions and activities to enjoy during your next trip.
+Here are a few of the best Margate attractions and activities to enjoy during your next day trip to Margate UK.

 1. Visit Margate Old Town

 Head to Bottega Caruso for delicious Italian cuisine and be sure to save some space for dessert.
-If you want to indulge in seafood in a cosy, relaxed setting, the Hantverk and Found is a great spot to visit.
+If you want to indulge in seafood in a cosy, relaxed setting, the Hantverk and Found is a great spot to visit in Margate Kent.

 There are also vintage boutiques, speciality stores, and art galleries to discover.
 Old Town is an excellent area to pick out a quirky souvenir for yourself or a loved one, perhaps an eye-catching antique.